 The main focus for the department research efforts is in the clinical science realm as we attempt to address current, clinically relevant research questions within the field.

 Interprofessionalism is essential to the department given that team work across all staff and many disciplines is the foundation of any properly functioning care delivery model within critical care and emergency medicine.
-Students are integrated into the perspectives and roles of each discipline across our clinical working teams.
+In addition, students learn firsthand concepts such as value-based care and health disparities, components of the science of health systems.

 Not all student research projects are represented here, only those that have been published.